-Association representatives serve on a number of other NOLHGA committees working to coordinate and improve the effectiveness and efficiency of the life and health insurance guaranty association system.
+Association representatives serve on a number of insolvency task forces and other NOLHGA committees working to coordinate and improve the effectiveness and efficiency of the life and health insurance guaranty association system.
 This service includes NOLHGA's Communications Committee, Education Committee, Security Advisory Committee, Legal Committee, and several special issues committees.